cfshi/coronavirus/proposal.md

 			- verified
 			- anonymous
 			- speculation
-		* theme tone: negative, positive
+		* theme tone: negative, positive, neutral

 	* Attribute theme weight:  Based on which paragraph key concept (via words) appear.
 For example, 3 points to that in the first 3 paragraphs, 2 to 4-6 and 1 to the afterwards.

 We will do textual and contextual analyses based on the quantitative results to elaborate how information is framed and disseminated in this uncertain

 -  general public:
+	- Data:  travel, movies, restaurants in Taiwan, Singapore, H.K., Canada and USA; or should we focus on North America and on travel and [movie box office](https://www.boxofficemojo.com/?ref_=bo_nb_di_mojologo)?
 	- Google Trend
 	Research showed that Google Trend can be influenced by the media attraction than by true epidemiological burden \cite{}, yet more evidences suggested that it reflects awareness-related burst of searches \cite{BousAgac17, MahrBrag19}
 awareness-related spike of searches